osxzxso/pa-flight/README.md

 License
 -------
 PA Flight! is licensed under the MIT License.
-You are free to use, modify, and distribute this code, provided you include the license notice and follow its terms and conditions.
+You are free to use, modify, and distribute this code, as long as attribution is provided and you include the license notice and follow its terms and conditions.

 Upcoming Game Enhancements and New Features
 -------------------------------------------